microcks/microcks-ansible-operator/README.md

 #### Amazon SQS feature details

-Here are below the configuration properties of the Google PubSub support feature:
+Here are below the configuration properties of the Amazon SQS support feature:

 | Section    | Property           | Description   |
 | ------------- | ------------------ | ------------- |